ogdenpm/intel80tools/readme.txt

 		repeated for all files.
 The Ctrl-L separates the files Now supports multi level directory expand.

-relst.pl	perl script that takes a listing file and a map file and
+relst.pl	perl script that takes a located file, a mapfile and a list of
-		creates new listing file with the addresses relocated to actual addresses.
-It does not change code addresses
+		asm/plm .lst files and for each .lst file produces a .prn file with the address and code adjusted to reflect the final located file.
+This is an updated version of relst.pl with an additional first argument.
-		usage: relst.pl mapfile listfiles
+		usage: relst.pl locfile mapfile listfiles+
+		Note the tool requires publics or symbols to be included in the map file.
+		It works best with symbols, which requires the debug option in the compilation stage.

 rebase.pl	(depreciated by relst.pl but may be required if there are no public
 		symbols in the listing file)